Home Resume Samples Construction Construction Engineer

 A complete construction engineer resume is typically 2 pages and includes a professional summary, core competencies, detailed work experience with quantified achievements, education, and certifications.
 Here's both pages of an actual resume created through our interview process.

-Construction Engineer Resume Example - Project Estimation, Risk Management, and Education
+Construction Engineer Resume Example - Work Experience & Education

 Which Construction Engineer Resume Example